Miscarriage and bleeding in early pregnancy

 About 25 out of 100 pregnant women have a small amount of bleeding (spotting) at the time of their missed period.
 This is sometimes called an 'implantation bleed', because it happens when the fertilised egg implants itself in the wall of the womb (uterus).
 It is harmless.

-The most common cause of bleeding after the time of the missed period is a miscarriage.
-Miscarriage is the loss of a pregnancy at any time up to the end of the 24th week.
+Miscarriage is the loss of a pregnancy at any time up to the end of the 24th week of the pregnancy.
 A loss after this time is called a stillbirth.

-More than 8 miscarriages out of 10 occur before 13 weeks of pregnancy.
+More than 8 out of 10 miscarriages occur before 13 weeks of pregnancy.
 These are called early miscarriages.
 A late miscarriage is one that happens from 13 weeks to 24 weeks of pregnancy.

-About one in four recognised pregnancies end in miscarriage.
+About one in five recognised pregnancies end in miscarriage.
 It is thought that about half of all pregnancies end in miscarriage but that half of these are so early that women may be unaware that they are pregnant.

 The vast majority of women who miscarry go on to have a successful pregnancy next time.